- Download our Moving to Sweden Guide (PDF)

 Mobile phones in Sweden

 Smartphones are extremely prevalent in Sweden and the quality of service available, along with various applications such as Skype, make it easier than ever to keep in touch with people in other countries.
-If an expat has a phone from their home country which supports GSM, it can be used in Sweden.
+If an expat has a phone from their home country that supports GSM, it can be used in Sweden.

 Electronics in Sweden can be expensive compared with the rest of Europe and many other countries, so it could be a good idea for expats to buy or bring their phone from elsewhere and then activate it for Sweden.